-Do not deliver wood flooring to the jobsite or install wood flooring until appropriate temperature and humidity conditions have been achieved.
-Flooring should be delivered and stored inside the HVAC controlled portion of the jobsite for a minimum of 48 hours prior to installation to allow for the product to acclimate.
-Flooring should be stacked with at least a four inch (4) airspace under the cartons.
+Do not install wood flooring until appropriate temperature and humidity conditions have been achieved.
+Flooring should be delivered and stored inside the HVAC controlled portion of the jobsite Flooring should be stacked with at least a four inch (4") airspace under the cartons.

 Remove any and all plastic wrap that may have been used to ship the material.
-Make certain that the room temperature where the product is acclimated is set to normal living conditions as described above.
+Make certain that the room temperature is set to normal living conditions as described above.
 To reduce the risk of moisture related failures, the subfloor and wood flooring must be of similar moisture content.
-Test the subfloor by taking a minimum of 20 moisture content readings per 1000 square feet of subfloor using a pin type moisture meter.
-Average these reading and include on the data sheet on page 7 of these instructions.
+Test the subfloor by taking a minimum of 20 moisture content readings for per 1000 square feet of subfloor using a pin type moisture meter.
+Average these readings and include on the data sheet on page 7 of these instructions.
 Likewise check the wood flooring moisture content and record on the same sheet.
 These moisture readings are to be left as a permanent record of testing with the homeowner.
-When both the subfloor and flooring are below 12% moisture content and the flooring is within 4% of the subfloor moisture, acclimation is complete.
-The flooring is acclimated and ready for installation only when it has reached a moisture content level consistent with the job site and normal living conditions.
+When both the subfloor and flooring are below 12% moisture content and the flooring is within 4% of the subfloor moisture, the product can be installed.
 Do not install the floor until these moisture conditions are met.